Arkadiusz Kułynycz

-Arkadiusz Kułynycz (born 26 December 1992) is a Polish Greco-Roman wrestler.
+Arkadiusz Marcin Kułynycz (born 26 December 1992) is a Polish Greco-Roman wrestler.
 He won one of the bronze medals in the 87 kg event at the 2021 World Wrestling Championships held in Oslo, Norway.

 He represented Poland at the 2019 European Games in Minsk, Belarus and he won one of the bronze medals in the 87 kg event.

 Kułynycz represented Poland at the 2024 Summer Olympics in Paris, France.
 He lost his bronze medal match in the 87 kg event at the Olympics.